jfm56/PineGuard/README.md

 ## How It Works

-PineGuard employs a multi-layered approach to wildfire risk prediction:
+PineGuard employs a multi-layered approach to wildfire risk prediction and visualization:

-1. **Data Collection**
+1. **Data Collection and Integration**
-   - Real-time weather data from NOAA APIs
+   - Real-time weather data integration
-   - Satellite imagery from Sentinel Hub
-   - Local sensor networks for temperature and humidity
+   - Google Maps Platform for visualization
-   - Historical fire incident data
+   - Historical wildfire incident data
+   - Environmental sensor networks
+   - Terrain and vegetation analysis
-   - Traffic patterns and road capacity information
+   - Wind patterns and weather conditions

 2. **Risk Analysis**
    - Machine Learning: Ensemble of RandomForest, LightGBM, and CatBoost models